Mont des Arts: First Mont des Arts (1910–1954)

 After the demolition of the old buildings in 1897–98, the site turned into an urban void because the project lacked sufficient finance.
-An agreement was finally signed in 1903 between the City of Brussels and the Belgian State for the construction of the Central Station and the creation of the Mont des Arts, at the same time as the complete reorganisation of the old Saint-Roch and Putterie/Putterij districts.
-To increase the area's appeal during the Brussels International Exposition of 1910, the king ordered the French landscape architect Pierre Vacherot to design a "temporary" garden on the hill.
+An agreement was finally signed in 1903 between the City of Brussels and the Belgian state for the construction of the Central Station and the creation of the Mont des Arts, at the same time as the complete reorganisation of the old Saint-Roch and Putterie/Putterij districts.
+To increase the area's appeal ahead of the Brussels International Exposition of 1910, the king ordered the French landscape architect Jules Vacherot to design a temporary garden on the hill.
 It featured a park and a monumental staircase with cascading fountains and terraces descending the gentle slope from the Place Royale down to the Boulevard de l'Empereur/Keizerslaan.
 In 1910, a year after Leopold II's death, the new park was inaugurated by his successor, King Albert I.